dortania/OpenCore-Install-Guide/find-hardware.md

 * [Precompiled binaries](https://github.com/kernelBPD/OCSysInfo/releases)
 * Manually cloning the [repository](https://github.com/kernelBPD/OCSysInfo)

-::: warning
+::: tip
-OCSysInfo requires __Python 3.9__ or later installed in order to run properly. <br />
+We recommend you download [the binaries](https://github.com/kernelBPD/OCSysInfo/releases), as it is the simplest and easiest method.

-You can check out the [mini-guide](https://github.com/kernelBPD/OCSysInfo/tree/main/mini-guide) to find out how to set up OCSysInfo and more.
+If you want to learn more about manually cloning the repository, you can check out the OCSysInfo [mini-guide](https://github.com/kernelBPD/OCSysInfo/tree/main/mini-guide).
 :::

 ### Discovering hardware